CenturyLinkCloud/PublicKB/Servers/using-the-api-to-create-and-then-manage-a-server.md

 {{{
-  "title": "Using the API to Create and then Manage a Server", "date": "4-15-2015",
+  "title": "Using the API to Create and Configure a Server", "date": "4-15-2015",
   "author": "Bryan Friedman",
   "attachments": [],